Parses PostgreSQL/MySQL and translates ADQL to PostgreSQL/MySQL.

-After the processing, the processor object qp will include tables, columns, functions, and keywords used in the query or will raise a QuerySyntaxError if there are any syntax errors in the query.
+After the processing is completed, the processor object qp will include tables, columns, functions, and keywords used in the query or will raise a QuerySyntaxError if there are any syntax errors in the query.

 Alternatively, passing the query at initialization automatically processes it.

 PostgreSQL parsing is very similar to MySQL, except it requires importing the PostgreSQLProcessor class:

 from queryparser.postgresql import PostgreSQLQueryProcessor qp = PostgreSQLQueryProcessor()

 The rest of the functionality remains the same.

 Translation of ADQL queries is done similarly by first creating an instance of the ADQLQueryTranslator class